timklaus/robogersNeighborhood/README.md

   2. The program returns "Won't you be my neighbor?" if the user-inputted number contains a 3.
     **Example Input:** 32
     **Example Output:** "Won't you be my neighbor?"
-  3. The program returns "Boop" if the user-inputted number contains a 2.
+  3. The program returns "Boop" if the user-inputted number contains a 2, but not a 3.
     **Example Input:** 21
     **Example Output:** "Boop"
-  4. The program returns "Beep" if the user-inputted number contains a 1.
+  4. The program returns "Beep" if the user-inputted number contains a 1, but not a 3 or 2.
     **Example Input:** 15
     **Example Output:** "Beep"